The Back Story

 Our Final Game

 It was time for our final spring training game at the Peoria Sports Complex which is the spring home of both the San Diego Padres and the Seattle Mariners.
 Our game would feature the Mariners hosting the Milwaukee Brewers.
 The folks from Visit Peoria AZ were on hand and gave us an awesome tour of the facility and front offices.
-As we were wrapping up our tour on the upper level, Ichiro Suzuki was announced as a pitch hitter.
-Everyone stopped and moved to get a better vantage point to watch this sure bet first ballot Hall of Famer take his swings.
+As we were wrapping up our tour on the upper level, Ichiro Suzuki was announced as a pinch hitter.
+Everyone stopped and moved to get a better vantage point to watch this sure bet first-ballot Hall of Famer take his swings.
 Most of us had never had the chance to seem him bat live.
 As he had done a thousand times before, he poked a grounder through the right side of the infield for a single.
 The crowd responded with a standing ovation for this great player.
 He would wind up retiring from baseball only a couple of weeks later.

 Modern Round describes itself at the Top Golf of shooting.
 Basically, there are 20 shooting lounges with 12’x6′ screens and you use realistically feeling and weighted laser weapons to interact with games on the screen.
 There were a variety of games from more cartoony for those not comfortable with more realistic violence to full-on military combat and police scenario games.
-I really enjoyed the games for about the first half hour, but then it became a little repetitive.
+I really enjoyed the games for about the first half-hour, but then it became a little repetitive.
 It could be due to my experience with real weapons in the military.
 Some people seemed to have a blast for the duration.

 Who doesn’t love a good happy hour?
 The Churchill is not only a cool concept, but I believe will be a massive trend in the years.
 Located on Roosevelt Row, The Churchill is comprised of 10 small local business cohabitating in a structure made of shipping containers surrounding a 9,000-foot courtyard for eating drinking and socializing.
 The truly genius aspect is that the co-creators Kell Duncan and Hartley Rodie were able to secure a liquor license for the entire space instead of each individual business getting their own.
 Why is this important?
 If each business had its own liquor license, it would have to maintain and segregated and secures seating area for their customers.
 With the “community” liquor license, I can head over to The Pobrecito Cocktails (which I did) for an old fashioned and a friend can grab one of 24 beers on tap from The Brill Line and we could all sit together.
 Another benefit is communal facilities such as restrooms removes the responsibility from each shop of maintaining their own.